FunnyGuilds/FunnyGuilds/README.md

 <a href="http://novaguilds.pl/"><img src="http://novaguilds.pl/img/newlogo.png" /></a><br/><br/>

-NovaGuilds is my own guilds plugin, still in development, but I want to hear your opinions and ideas.<br/>
+FunnyGuilds is my own guilds plugin, still in development, but I want to hear your opinions and ideas.<br/>
 Check the wiki on github for details.<br/>
 Please leave feedback!<br/><br/>

 <span style="font-size: 20px;color:red">
     I do not allow anybody to publish compiled source (.jar) on their websites.<br/>
-    Please download NovaGuilds' binary files only from bukkit.org, github and novaguilds.pl<br/>
+    Please download FunnyGuilds' binary files only from bukkit.org, github and novaguilds.pl<br/>
     The safest way is to compile it yourself!<br/>
-    You are free to redistribute modified versions of source code to others, but you must not distribute compiled versions of the plugin using the name NovaGuilds.
+    You are free to redistribute modified versions of source code to others, but you must not distribute compiled versions of the plugin using the name FunnyGuilds.
 </span>

 <br/><br/>